Rohit Gurunath Sharma

 Top order Batter

-That Sharma had the talent was apparent to both the casual observer and to the trained eye.
-So while it took time for that batting talent to translate into runs, the casual observers kept getting frustrated, and the trained eyes of the selectors and captains kept backing him.
-It had Sharma frustrated too, who began to hate the word "talent", which became a pejorative nickname for him on social media.
-Once it all clicked, though - move to open the batting in ODIs late in 2012 was one particular turning point - it did so spectacularly.
+That Rohit had talent was apparent to both the casual observer and to the trained eye.
+Fans were frustrated at the long wait for the potential to translate into runs, though selectors and captains, knowing better, kept backing him.
+At one point the word "talent" was Rohit's bugbear, a pejorative nickname for him on social media.
+Once it all clicked, though - the move to open the batting in ODIs late in 2012 was one particular turning point - things came together spectacularly.

-Sharma scored ODI double-hundreds for fun, won five IPLs in its first 12 editions, scored five hundreds at the 2019 ODI World Cup, and when he finally got to open in Tests in 2019, three quick hundreds in his first series, one of them a double.
-Sharma became one of the colossal six-hitters of his era.
-So spectacular and certain was his acceleration that people began anticipate a double-century every time he went past a score of 50.
+Rohit scored ODI double-hundreds for fun, won six IPLs in the first 15 editions of the tournament, scored five hundreds at the 2019 ODI World Cup, and when he finally got to open in Tests in 2019, three quick hundreds in his first series in the role, one of them a double.

-Along the way, his captaincy at Mumbai Indians, whom he led to four titles, won plaudits.
-He was methodical, studious and calm, using all available technology and data to arrive at decisions.
-He was an able deputy to Virat Kohli in limited-overs formats in international cricket, winning India two titles in Kohli's absence.
+His captaincy at Mumbai Indians, whom he led to five titles, won plaudits.
+He proved himself a methodical, studious and calm leader, one not averse to using technology and data to arrive at decisions.
+He was an able deputy to Virat Kohli in limited-overs formats in international cricket, winning India two titles in Kohli's absence, and took over as captain in all formats in 2022.

 Batting & Fielding